poseidon-framework/poseidon-framework.github.io/janno_details.md

-!> This project is under development, and this documentation page is for internal development at this point.

 # The .janno file

 This documentation includes some more background about some of the columns in the `.janno` file beyond the general remarks in the [standard](standard) definition and the overview table [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv).
 This should make it more easy to compile the necessary information for both published and unpublished data.